sa-tre/satre-specification/README.md

 We strongly believe that the best results come from collaboration, diverse perspectives, and fostering a culture of kindness and mutual respect.

 ## Getting Started
-To participate in the SATRE project, please follow these steps:
+There are a number of ways you can get involved with the SATRE project!

 1. **Join the community**: Connect with other participants through our mailing list, forum (GitHub Discussions), or [Slack channel](slack.url).
 Introduce yourself and share your experience and interests related to TREs.
 The Community meets regularly: